spatialaudio/schunk/README.rst

 You probably only have to change ``port``, e.g. ``port='/dev/ttyS1'`` or ``port='COM3'``.

-It is very important that you specify a *timeout*, otherwise you may have to wait forever for the functions to return if there is an error.
+It is useful to specify a *timeout*, otherwise you may have to wait forever for the functions to return if there is an error.
+On the other hand, if you want to use the blocking commands (``*_blocking()``), you should disable the timeout (or make it longer than the expected movement times).

 If the parameters for your setup don't change, you can write them into a separate file, e.g. with the name ``myschunk.py``::